c-surendra-kumar/c-surendra-kumar/README.md

 ## 🌟 About Me
 - 🧑‍💻 Skilled in **Machine Learning, Deep Learning, NLP, and Full-Stack Development**.
-- 📊 Experienced in **Research** with publications in Springer-sponsored conferences.
 - 💡 Strong believer in using AI for **impactful real-world solutions**.

 ---